-Kwale County has four major Topographical features; the coastal plain, the foot plateau, coastal uplands and Nyika plateau.
+Kwale County has four major topographical features; the coastal plain, the foot plateau, coastal uplands and Nyika plateau.
 Geologically the area consists of shales and sandstones overlain by sands and corals.
 Only the shales represent a source of salinity.
 So both surface and ground water of the area are of good quality.
 Most parts have a high rainfall pattern but because of the fairly flat terrain, inland drainage is less dense and ground water flow is slower.
-The surrounding hinterland area is partially underlain by 'Maji ya Chumvi formation' and thus many sources of ground water are saline in nature.
-Some hydrothermal features are evident in the area.

 Soils in the County vary with topography and geology of the area.
 Within the project site, the soils have formed on lagoonal deposits and coral reef limestone.
 Their composition ranges from sand, clay, loam alluvial deposits and complexes of those composites.
 The soils are poorly drained, very deep, excessive saline, olive to greenish grey, loam to clay and often contain sulphuric material.